JulianDominic/Rock-Paper-Scissors/solution.md

 ## The Layout

 1. Get user choice via `prompt()`
-2. Get the computer's choice - 'rock', 'paper' or 'scissors'
+2. Get the computer's choice via `getComputerChoice` - 'rock', 'paper' or 'scissors'
 3. Standardise the user and computer choices by making them lowercase
 4. Compute the result in `playRound()` -- R>S, P>R, S>P & Ties -- return the result
 5. Use the `playGame()` function for playing five rounds (with or without loops)